Nutrition coaching is a great stand-alone certification or even an addition to a personal trainer’s repertoire.

 It makes sense for their ACE Fitness Nutrition coach certification to make the list of top nutrition certs.

-ACE stands for The American Council on Exercise, and they were found back in 1985, so they have some time in the field.
+ACE stands for The American Council on Exercise, and they were founded back in 1985, so they have some time in the field.

 This Fitness Nutrition Specialist certification is good as a stand-alone, but it is even better when partnered with their ACE CPT certification.